 The body doesn’t store potassium well.
 Excess potassium is excreted in urine.
 Potassium is also easily lost in cooking and processing of foods.
 The kidneys regulate blood potassium levels in the body.
 An adrenal hormone can stimulate the kidneys to excrete more potassium.
 Alcohol, coffee, caffeinated drinks, sugar, and diuretic drugs all cause potassium losses.
 Illnesses that cause extended periods of vomiting or diarrhea can also lead to potassium loss.

-Sodium, Potassium, and High Blood Pressure
+About Potassium, Sodium, and High Blood Pressure

 A diet filled with fast foods and processed foods is high in sodium.
 A high sodium diet with low potassium intake can cause high blood pressure.
 If doctors prescribe diuretics in this situation, it can lead to increased potassium loss and exacerbate the underlying issue.